Wills, Trusts & Probate

 At W Davies we offer a fixed-fee price to prepare and register your LPAs, ensuring that you have a very clear understanding of the costs involved.

-If you would like to make an appointment with a solicitor in Woking, or more information in respect of LPAs, EPAs or applications to the Court of Protection, please contact Steve Meredith at email@example.com, who will be happy to discuss matters with you.
+If you would like to make an appointment with a solicitor in Woking, or more information in respect of LPAs, EPAs or applications to the Court of Protection, please contact Lisa Fay at firstname.lastname@example.org, who will be happy to discuss matters with you.